 FRIENDS OF CORONADO HISTORIC SITE

-As a condition of accepting a Scholarship Award, awardees must agree to provide a copy of all research, papers, and publications funded by this award to the Coronado Historic Site to be maintained in its research library.
-Additionally, awardees will be expected to give a presentation to the Friends of Coronado summarizing research findings and conclusions.
+As a condition of accepting a Grant, the awardee agrees to provide a description of research methods used, and a copy of all project reports, papers, educational displays and publications resulting from this research grant to the Coronado Historic Site research library.
+Additionally, the awardee is also expected complete his or her project within a year from receipt of the award and to give a presentation to members of the Friends of Coronado Historic Site sharing their research findings and conclusions.

 485 Kuaua Rd.

 or scan the application and supporting documents and send to FCHSacademicawards@gmail.com